sharonytlau/blog/content/blog/2022-04-03-javascript-prototype-based-inheritance/index.md

 #### Object creation techniques

 An object's prototype is initially determined during object creation.
-So, in this section, let's look at the three object creation techniques in JavaScript: *initializers* (object initializers and array initializers, *`Object.create()`*, and *constructors* (used with the `new` operator).
+So, in this section, let's look at the three object creation techniques in JavaScript: *initializers* (object initializers and array initializers), *`Object.create()`*, and *constructors* (used with the `new` operator).

 - **Initializers**